Tim Raines Sr.Timothy Raines

 Tim Raines finished his big league career as the most successful base stealer – ranked by percentage – in MLB history.

-He is now a part of baseball’s most exclusive club: The one percent of big leaguers who have been elected to the Hall of Fame.
+He also a part of baseball’s most exclusive club: The one percent of big leaguers elected to the Hall of Fame.

 In 1991, after 13 years in Montreal, Raines was traded to the Chicago White Sox.
 After five years on the South Side, Raines went to the Yankees and got a taste of postseason success.
 Raines helped the Bronx Bombers to World Series Championships in 1996 and 1998.

-Raines returned to the big leagues in 2001 and played for the Expos, Orioles and Marlins during two his final two seasons.
+Raines returned to the big leagues in 2001 and played for the Expos, Orioles and Marlins during his final two seasons.
 On a minor league rehab assignment for a shoulder injury, Raines and his son, Tim Raines Jr., became the first father-son pair to play against each other in a professional game.
-Later that year, he played with his son for the Baltimore Orioles.
+Later that year, he played with his son as a member of the Baltimore Orioles.

-Tim Raines finished his big league career with the highest percentage of stolen bases of any player with 400-plus steals.
+Raines finished his big league career with the best stolen base percentage (84.7) of any player with 400-plus steals.

 Year Inducted: 2017